COSE-Collective/project-sentiment-analysis/README.md

 # Sentiment analysis project
-This repository contains 4 models (LSTM, BiLSTM, BERT, RoBERTa) for sentiment analysis of tweets.
+This repository contains 4 models (LSTM, BiLSTM, pretrained BERT, pretrained RoBERTa) for sentiment analysis of tweets.
 > ### Project structure
 > #### There are 3 folders and 1 file at this level.
 Let's talk about the purpose of each of those.
 > - ./datasets -> Contains 10 file: 5 original datasets, 2 preprocessed training and 3 preprocessed testing datasets.
 The datasets were taken from Kaggle: